wp-plugins/fraxion/readme.txt

 == Changelog ==
+= 0.5.2 =

+Wordpress MU compatible.
+Tracks which sites belong to a MU network and which is the base site.
+Adds information to the lock banners to help readers know what is involved with unlocking an article.
+Slightly more signposting around admin functions.
+Fixed a bug that caused the titles of articles to be null in the Fraxion Payments database.

 = 0.4.9 =

 Fix bug with pretty links introduced with 0.4.8.
-Should wark with all settings now.

 = 0.4.8 =